aventure-cloud/local-storage/README.md

 # ngStorage
-angular module for simply use browser local storage in web and mobile app.
+angular module for simply save data (single values, object, array) into browser local storage for web and mobile app.

 ## Add module on your angular app
 ```javascript